Report a fault

 Street lights and illuminated traffic signs are regularly maintained and inspected, including:

-- inspections, tests and cleaning every two years
+- inspections, tests and cleaning every six years

 We aim to:

-We design new lighting schemes to help reduce the risk of night-time accidents and improve public safety.
+We design and install new lighting schemes when lighting columns have reached the end of their serviceable life, to help reduce the risk of night-time accidents and improve public safety.

 Old or damaged street lights are usually replaced with standard street lights, depending on the category of the road.
 If the road is in a sensitive or conservation area, we ask other local councils to help with extra costs for non-standard street lights.
 If no funds are available, standard lighting is installed.